Guardsquare/proguard/docs/md/manual/gui.md

-You can find the ProGuard GUI jar in the `lib` directory of the ProGuard distribution.
-To run the ProGuard graphical user interface, just type:
+You can find the ProGuard GUI script in the `bin` directory of the ProGuard distribution.
+To run it, just type:

-`proguardgui [-nosplash]` \[*configuration\_file*\]
+  `bin/proguardgui [-nosplash]` \[*configuration\_file*\]

-Alternatively, the `bin` directory contains some short Linux and Windows scripts containing this command.
-The GUI will pop up in a window.
+The application will pop up a window.
 With the `-nosplash` option, you can switch off the short opening animation.
 If you have specified a ProGuard configuration file, it will be loaded.
 The GUI works like a wizard.
 You can edit the configuration and execute ProGuard through a few tabs:

 | Tab                           | Purpose
 |-------------------------------|--------------------------------------------------------------